 If You Need a Texas Workers Compensation Attorney, Contact McKay Law

 If you contracted COVID-19 and believe you contracted it at work, you should consult with a Texas workers compensation attorney.
 The lawyers of McKay Law are here to assist you.
-You can reach us at (214)-440-3930 or through our website mckaylawtx.com.
+Call us today at (903) 999-2653 or submit your case online to schedule a free consultation.